 Incidentally, the wheel was used in pottery long before it was applied to transport.
 This later development took place amongst pastoral peoples on the steppes north of the Black Sea.

-All these fibres required processing to make them fit to wear, with spinning and weaving being the core activities.
-Hunter-gatherers knew simple spinning techniques, which only required small sticks around which to wrap fibres.
-These gradually evolved into handspindles, a process completed by 5000 BC at the earliest (the spinning wheel, a comparatively complex machine, would not appear for thousands of years).
+All these fibers required processing to make them fit to wear, with spinning and weaving being the core activities.
+Hunter-gatherers knew simple spinning techniques, which only required small sticks around which to wrap fibers.
+These gradually evolved into hand spindles, a process completed by 5000 BCE at the earliest (the spinning wheel, a comparatively complex machine, would not appear for thousands of years).

 A crucial development in early agriculture was the invention of the plow.
 The earliest farmers used digging sticks and hoes to prepare the ground for cultivation.
 The lightly scratched soil would soon become exhausted, and farmers had constantly to clear new ground.
 To do this they set fire to the stumps and brush that was left over from cutting the trees, and this also left the soil rich in potash and lime.
 Once cleared and fired, the new land was able to give several years of good harvests, and after it had ceased to do so, was left waste as the farmers moved on to another area to clear and fire.
 This primitive approach is known as “slash and burn” or “swidden” farming.